 HVAC components are engineered and manufactured with an expected lifespan of 15 years.
 The faster you can heat or cool your home, the less you have to run your HVAC system and the longer the equipment will last.

-3. Heating and Cooling the Air Takes Longer
+3. Heating and Cooling the Air Takes Longer with an Old Air Filter

 Your HVAC system is one of the only methods of moving air inside of your home.
 Consider the location of your HVAC unit relative to air vents.
 As air filters load, the ability for air to move through the filter diminishes.